Kermit-UGent/ModSim/src/logistics.md

 }
 </style>

+# in general

+Look at Ufora for the latest announcements and practicalities.

 # Course logistics

 Classes will be held in A1.1 Tuesday at 1PM

-Excercises in PC-lab E.-1 Monday mornings and Tuesday afternoon.
+Exercises in PC-lab E.-1.1 Monday mornings and Tuesday afternoon.

 # Course notes